lazroProgrammer/project_manager/README.md

 ### Notice:

-this project contains some minor and uneffecting bugs conserning the animations and the UI, I did it just for learning, if i return to it i will fix it
+this project contains some minor and uneffecting bugs conserning the animations and the UI, I did it just for learning, if anyone uses it and he finds any bugs, open an issue, if i return to it i will fix them all